 The gesture came under some criticism, but at the end of the day, it’s MLB supporting and verifying the validity of Black baseball excellence and acknowledging the ills of the past as we hopefully push forward with baseball once again entrenched as a vehicle for social change.

-Reaching out across gender lines is something that MLB has done with various programs since Tony Reagins took over as
+Reaching out across gender lines is something that MLB has done with various programs since former Angels GM, Tony Reagins, took over as MLB’s Chief Baseball Development Officer

 In the past few days, Major League Baseball’s Office of Diversity, Equity & Inclusion hosted its annual “Unfiltered Series” featuring conversations with MLB Chief Baseball Development Officer, and former Los Angeles Angels General Manager, Tony Reagins, as well as leadership from The Players Alliance, including Black Knights Curtis Granderson, Chris Dickerson and Chris Young.